eizoflexscan/Bigboards_Dockers/README.md

 ### bb-stack-spark-on-hadoop-master
 #### Description
-Spark on Hadoop Apache Spark is used as cluster computing framework with implicit data parallelism and fault-tolerance..... do be done
+Spark on Hadoop Apache Spark is used as cluster computing framework with implicit data parallelism and fault-tolerance.....
+TO be written!!!

 ### docker-rstudio-server-master
 #### Description